krgn/ex_gpgme/README.md

 Simple wrapper around `gpgme` for Elixir/Erlang.

-*Note*: this is a work in progress, do not use.
+*Note*: this is a work in progress!
+Use at your own discretion.

 ## Installation